Comparison

 Hyaluronic acid (HA) is a glycosaminoglycan naturally present in skin, joints, and eyes.
 It can hold 1,000x its weight in water, making it essential for tissue hydration.
 Oral supplementation (high molecular weight) reaches skin and joints; clinical evidence supports benefits for skin hydration, wrinkle reduction, and joint comfort.

-Common Forms:
+Common forms

-• • Sodium Hyaluronate (15% bioavailability)
+• Sodium Hyaluronate · 15% bioavailability

-Products Containing Both Calcium and Hyaluronate Acid
+Products with both Calcium and Hyaluronate Acid

 We found 3 products that combine both supplements: